abikesa/music/README.md

    - Relation on harmony to the solo protagonist who is narrator or in dialogue between metaphysics vs. physics
 5. Art
    - Indifferent/Passive: 7th (Earliest harmonics)
+      - [Amerie](https://en.wikipedia.org/wiki/1_Thing#Theme_and_sound): She told Blender that the "one thing" "could be bringing flowers, or something more ... physical.
+People think I'm just this good girl, but there are other sides they don't see."
    - Enabling/Verb: Others, Blues, Domants (Furthest harmonics)
    - [Antagonistic](https://www.youtube.com/watch?v=GeoBFbcA-aM)/Proactive: 6th (Limits craving resolution)
 6. Life